 Mr. Harris has handled workers compensation cases since he began practicing in 1979.
-He represented insurance companies and employers for about six years but for the last 20 years has represented employees.

 The workers Compensation Commission of Virginia has a fairly good web site.